 KSHB 41 News reporter Braden Bates covers parts of Jackson County.
 This story came from viewers who shared frustration and sadness over Jackson County's loss of the Chiefs.
 Send Braden a story idea by e-mail.

-Jackson County, Missouri, has spent several decades as the home base for the Kansas City Chiefs, however, the new stadium and training facility planned in Kansas is taking the team over the border.
+Jackson County, Missouri, has spent several decades as the home base for the Kansas City Chiefs, but the new stadium and training facility planned in Kansas is taking the team over the border.

-Some neighboring residents of Arrowhead Stadium said the complex is historic and nostalgic, with Jackson County fans criticizing the move.
+Some neighboring residents of Arrowhead Stadium said the structure is historic and nostalgic.
+They criticized the move.

 "It's a sad day for Jackson County and Kansas City," Jackson County resident and Chiefs fan Leroy McElwee said Tuesday.